EsotericDevelopment/EsotericDevelopment/README.md

 # Esoteric Foundation

-> The README.md file as well as other details associated with the organisation.
+> The [README.md](./profile/README.md) file as well as other details associated with the [Esoteric Foundation](https://www.github.com/EsotericFoundation).